 Leche Trust – The Trustees award grants in the following areas: Historic buildings of the Georgian period or earlier; Church furnishings of the Georgian period or earlier; Conservation of historic collections in museums and other institutions; Professional performance in theatre, music and dance.

-National Manuscripts Conservation Trust – The NMCT is the only UK grant-giver that focuses soley on the care and conservation of manuscripts in the UK.
+National Manuscripts Conservation Trust – The NMCT is the only UK grant-giver that focuses solely on the care and conservation of manuscripts in the UK.

 The Pilgrim Trust – Our main emphasis is on projects that conserve historical buildings, monuments and collections